Draft Environmental Impact Report: To comment on the Draft EIR, visit bchdcampus.org/eir.

 The Board voted to continue the Environmental Impact Report (EIR) process — originally started in June 2019 — with the more compact Healthy Living Campus Master plan as the basis of the project description, which will inform the public and project decision-makers about significant environmental effects and identify possible ways to minimize or avoid those effects.

 We are currently in the midst of the EIR process, so no decisions regarding the proposed campus have been made.
-The concept phase is complete and we are now heading into the environmental analysis.
+The Draft EIR was released March 10 and will be followed by a 90-day public review and comment period from March 10 to June 10, 2021.

 The pared-down project includes: